-Jugopetrol AD is committed to implementation of modern technologies and constantly search for most efficient methods of operations.
-All reconstructed petrol stations have LED lighting, both indoor and outdoor, and new red-white RVI signage also runs on LED technology.
-Thus, Jugopetrol significantly reduces energy consumption and harmfull emissions.
+Jugopetrol AD is committed to implementation of modern technologies, and constantly strives to deploy most efficient operations methods.
+All reconstructed or newly built stations have LED lighting, both indoor and outdoor, and new red-white RVI signage also runs on LED technology, thus significantly reducing energy consumption, emission of heat and toxic substances.

-Jugopetrol plans to install a charger for electric vehicles in one petrol station in 2018, and two more in 2019.
-There are no such devices in Montenegro, and Jugopetrol aims to pioneer facilitation of electric vehicles usage.
+Jugopetrol AD is in process of installation of charger for electric vehicles in one petrol station in 2019., and two more in 2020.
+This project started in 2018., but was delayed because of legislation issues, as there are no such devices in Montenegro and no legislation covers this area.
+Jugopetrol AD aims to pioneer facilitation of electric vehicles usage.